rcastellotti/gr/README.md

 cp ./usr/local/share/qemu/OVMF_VARS.fd ./OVMF_files/OVMF_VARS_server.fd
 ```

-Connect to qemu monitor using `socat -,echo=0,icanon=0 unix-connect:monitor`

-### 4. Launch an AMD SEV-SNP guest.
+## Launch an AMD SEV-SNP guest.

 ```bash
 sudo LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./launch-sev.sh
 ```

-### 5. Inside the guest VM, verify that AMD SEV-SNP is enabled:
+## Inside the guest VM, verify that AMD SEV-SNP is enabled:
 `sudo dmesg | grep snp -i ` should indicate `Memory Encryption Features active: AMD SEV SEV-ES SEV-SNP`

-### 6. Networking:
+### Networking:

-In step 5 above, we use the parameter `-bridge virbr0`, so that our VMs use the virtual network bridge `virbr0`.
+Our VMs use the virtual network bridge `virbr0`.
 Our script [`prepare_net_cfg.sh`](./prepare_net_cfg.sh) checks the given virtual bridge and adjust the prefix of the IP declared in the network configuration file.
 Example configuration files are given in the [cloud_configs](./cloud_configs/) folder.
 They are used mainly to pre-determine the IPs of the VMs in the network.

-### Manual ssh connection setup
+## Interact with the machines
+- connect to qemu monitor: `socat -,echo=0,icanon=0 unix-connect:monitor`
 - SEV machine: connect using ssh `ubuntu@192.168.122.48`
 - NOSEV machine: connect using ssh `ubuntu@192.168.122.49`